Blueberry Hill (1988 film): Premise

 A small-town girl in the 1950s turns to a woman jazz singer for advice and comfort after her musician father dies suddenly.
 She discovers she has inherited her father's musical talents and learns some disturbing family secrets.

+Reception

+Blueberry Hill opened on 182 locations in the United States and grossed just $31,652 in its opening weekend, which Variety called at the time "the worst opening frame for any film in recent memory".